Tag: Relationship Guidance for Husbands

 What did Columbus feel before sailing for the New World?
 Frizzle.

-When Neal Armstrong crawled in a rocket to pioneer the moon exploration, he experienced Frizzle.
+When Neal Armstrong crawled into a rocket to pioneer the moon exploration, he experienced Frizzle.

 Your relationship has “new” areas to penetrate with your calm, brave, courageous self-confidence.